Explore the Integrative Medical Sciences Department faculty research laboratories.

 Associate Professor of Molecular Virology and Neuroscience

-Assistant Professor of Physiology and Pharmacology
+Associate Professor of Physiology and Pharmacology

 Elucidation of cellular and molecular mechanism(s) of accelerated atherogenesis among diabetics is the primary focus of my research.